 Training description: The Assist is a humorous weekly email newsletter that delivers tips, tricks, and advice assistants need to knock out more essential to-dos while also developing personally and professionally.

 Each issue features carefully curated, to-the-point takeaways on technology solutions, empowerment resources, assistant strategies and so much more.
 Plus, with personal stories and insights sourced directly from a thriving EA community, the Assist also provides a thriving support network.
-Simply sign up for the newsletter at jointheassist.com and then look forward to receiving issues every Tuesday.
+Simply sign up for the newsletter at theassist.com and then look forward to receiving issues every week.

-Approx time to complete: 10 – 15 minutes every Tuesday
+Approx time to complete: 10 – 15 minutes every Tuesday, Wednesday, Thursday, and Saturday.

 Training description: Need a hotel recommendation or advice on how to negotiate a raise?
 Look no further.
 When the founders of Cabinet were Executive Assistants, they wished for a tool and a community to share ideas, get answers, and make their days more efficient.
 Unfortunately, nothing like that existed.
 So they built it.